Chicago pension bill passes Illinois House, stalls in Senate

-CHICAGO Chicago's plan to save two of its pension funds from insolvency passed the Illinois House on Thursday, but stalled in the Senate, which did not call the bill for a vote.
+CHICAGO (Reuters) - Chicago's plan to save two of its pension funds from insolvency passed the Illinois House on Thursday, but stalled in the Senate, which did not call the bill for a vote.

 The measure, which passed 91-16 in the House, could be voted on in the Senate before a new legislature takes office in January.